-How does this affect our local guardian families + daily communications?
+How does this affect our local homestay families + daily communications?

-It is the GNet view that all parties involved in the care of the students should have open and direct lines of communication and local guardian families are encouraged to maintain regular contact with House Staff to build a strong, supportive relationship for their student.
-However, when communicating both schools and guardians are asked to bear in mind the following:
+It is the GNet view that all parties involved in the care of the students should have open and direct lines of communication and local homestay families are encouraged to maintain regular contact with House Staff to build a strong, supportive relationship for their student.
+However, when communicating both schools and homestays are asked to bear in mind the following:

-GNet are the registered Legal Guardian for the student whilst they study here in the UK, as appointed by the parents.
+GNet are the registered Educational Guardian for the student whilst they study here in the UK, as appointed by the parents.